ravenac95/virtstrap/docs/vefile.rst

 like to setup.
 These types of environments could be something like *development*, *testing*, *staging*, *production*, etc. Virtstrap makes little assumptions about the names you with to use for profiles.
 The *development* profile is the single exception.
-Virtstrap will always use the *development* profile if you do not specify a different profile.
+When initializing a virtstrap project, the *development* profile will be used by default do not specify a different profile.
 The reason for this is that most of your time with virtstrap will be spent developing code, so it should be simple.
+For convenience, virtstrap will remember the profile you used during initialization and will continue to use it unless you specify otherwise.
+This feature will be explained below.

 In order to define profiles, VEfile utilizes YAML's concept of documents.
 Each document in a YAML file is separated by a ``---``.
 The first document in the